U1Kemp/U1Kemp/README.md

 ---

 ## 🌱 I'm Currently Learning
-- Applied Machine Learning
-- Optimization
-- Econometrics
+- Survival Analysis using R

 ---

 ## 📫 How to Reach Me